 Onboarding and induction are designed to minimise this risk by improving the competency, productivity and satisfaction of workers.
 This process is an opportunity to sell your organisation to an employee.
 It is why HR employee onboarding process should be integrated into the recruitment plan.

-Construction sector is no different than any other sector.
+The construction sector is no different than any other sector.
 Companies in construction deal with people from professional employees to workers in the skilled labour trades.
 Onboarding of employees serves as a starting point to introduce a culture of the organisation.
-Trying to keep key employees has always been vital to the long-term success .
-Especially for construction sector not only onboarding but also properly managed and monitored induction is vital.
+Trying to keep key employees has always been vital to the long-term success, for any industry/sector.
+But, especially for construction sector.
+Not only in terms of onboarding employees.
+But, a properly managed and monitored induction is vital.

 Employees without proper health and safety inductions tend to have a higher tendency for negligence to regulations.

-Moreover, these workers are also prone to injuries and fatalities because of misinformation to properly deal with hazards in the workplace.
+Moreover, these workers are also prone to injuries and fatalities.
+Simply, because of misinformation to properly deal with hazards in the workplace.
 Onboarding and induction processes ensure workers are fully informed about the organization and are aware of their responsibilities.

 Technology and Employee Onboarding

 Over the years, technology changed how construction companies conduct their employee onboarding.
-The availability of the internet, for example, has changed how people communicate.
-People also have easy access to information.
+For example, the availability of the internet has changed how people communicate.
+Also, people have easy access to information.